 - What kinds of opportunities could we have in the current environment?

-- What kinds of products and services can we develop to answer to needs or exploit an opportunity?
+- What kinds of products and services can we develop to answer the needs or exploit an opportunity?

 - What is the role of our products in our customers’ lives?

 - How should we organise ourselves so that we can deliver now and tomorrow?

 - How does the solution impact the world around us?

 In the end, successful application of design thinking produces more relevant products and services, as well as reducing the risks related to developing them.
 At its best therefore, the final result is a satisfied customer and a successful business.

 Things to bear in mind when applying the design thinking process

 As a summary, a short list of things to bear in mind: